BAKED HAM

 Reserving a couple of tablespoons of the marinade, brush the ham with the marinade every 10 minutes.
 Sit the ham on a carving dish and pour any of the pan juices over the top of the ham.
 Brush one last time with the remaining two tablespoons of marinade.

 We don’t leave our ham sitting for hours on the Christmas table, but usually bring it to the table for carving, cut off a pile and get it into the fridge.
 The ham after all is the basis of the real fast food we have planned for the rest of the Christmas break.
-Keep all the fat, the skin and bone, freeze it or vac it, because after Christmas we’ll be giving recipes for using absolutely everything.
+Keep all the fat, the skin and bone and freeze it.
+Nothing is wasted from our ham.